About the Sights in Mallorca

 Churches & cathedrals

-The highlight has to be Palma's cathedral.
-Known as Le Seu, it is an enormous sandstone structure dating back to the 13th century that took over 400 years to complete.
-Several other Gothic style churches are dotted throughout the old town of Palma, you will also find the remains of an ancient Arabian bathhouse from the 10th century.
+Palma cathedral, known as La Seu, takes the crown for being the most iconic building in Mallorca.
+This enormous sandstone structure dates back to the 13th century and took over 400 years to complete.
+Several other Gothic style churches are dotted throughout the old town of Palma.
+You will also find the remains of an ancient Arabian bathhouse from the 10th century whilst wondering the streets of the Arab Quarter behind the cathedral.

-Mallorca is home to many hilltop sanctuaries where monks set up home and were places of refuge and pilgrimage.
-Some, like Lluc Sanctuary, are large and complex sites, others far more simple in size and ambition.
-But all offer a place of tranquillity and solitude, and amazing views of the surrounding countryside.
-The Royal Carthusian Monastery in Valldemossa is also a popular tourist attraction, as this is where the composer Frederic Chopin spent an infamous winter.
+All Mallorcan villages and towns have their own church, the origins of most of them rooted in the Middle Ages but they have been heavily changed throughout the centuries.
+The island is also home to many hilltop sanctuaries where monks set up home, which were places of refuge and pilgrimage.
+Some, like Lluc Sanctuary, are large and complex sites, others far more simple in size and ambition, all offering a place of tranquillity and solitude as well as amazing views of the surrounding countryside.
+The Royal Carthusian Monastery in Valldemossa is also a popular tourist attraction as this is where the composer Frederic Chopin spent an infamous winter with writer George Sand.

 Houses & gardens

 There are several fine examples of country estates dating from the 16th-18th centuries that are now open to the public.
 Some are set up as museums, others have small animal petting farms, others hold classical music concerts during the warm summer months.
-They are all rather fabulous - in particular Els Calderers in St Joan and La Granja in Esporles make great days out for families.
+They are all rather fabulous but do keep an eye out for Els Calderers in Sant Joan and La Granja in Esporles as they make for a great day out for the whole family.
+Horticultural enthusiasts should head to the west to find the Jardins Alfabia in Bunyola and the Botanical Gardens in Sóller.

 Museums & galleries

-There is a good selection of museums covering such topics as the history of Mallorca, the tradition of Mallorcan Pottery, antique dolls, and a couple of archaeological museums.
-If you are a fan of the writer Robert Graves, you won't want to miss the old house in Deia which was been transformed into a museum after his death.
+There is a good selection of museums specializing in different interests from the history of Mallorca through to the tradition of Mallorcan pottery, antique toys, and a couple of archaeological museums.
+If you are a fan of the writer Robert Graves, you won't want to miss his old house in Deià which was transformed into a museum after his death.

 Nature reserves & parks